 India & Me: A Journey

 This year, the Garden Room in the mansion has been transformed with an audio-visual exhibition, looking at personal stories from a collaboration with the Reading Indian Centre.
-This powerful exploration of contemporary migration is available to experience for free at Basildon Park with normal admission to the property.

 In a series of workshops, we invited the local Reading Indian community to respond to Basildon Park’s India-inspired Zuber wallpaper, which was designed in 1806 by a French artist who had never been to India.